Name of the Company: Telstra Corporation Ltd

 1. Subdued GDP due to falling commodity prices in Australia and NZ: Subdued GDP due to falling commodity prices in Australia and NZ and subsequently lower income generation to impact telecom growth.
 Inflation has been quite low and cyclical unemployment has further pressured the economy.
 Further, according to 2017 forecasts, Chinese demand for key Australian commodity exports, Iron Ore and Coal is expected to decline and will lots of excess supply, the prices can go further down.
 This does not bode well for the Australian economy and the telecom sector.

 The unpublished sections of the entire Telstra PESTLE / PESTEL analysis is available in the 'Complete Report' on purchase.

 Copyrights and Disclaimer

-Copyright of Telstra Corporation SWOT and PESTLE Analysis is the property of Barakaat Consulting.
+Copyright of Omantel SWOT and PESTLE Analysis is the property of Barakaat Consulting.
 Please refer to the Terms and Conditions page for usage guidelines.